 Provides an overview of the music in the tracks.
 The time ruler above indicates the measure in each column.
 The ruler also displays draggable markers, Memory Cycle repeat barlines and Auto Record punch points.
-Double-click the ruler to make Marker playback jump to that location.
-In the grid, data is well grouped into blocks that can be dragged and Drag and edited as singular phrases of music.
-Drag phrases drop to move them.
+Double-click the ruler to make playback jump to that location.
+In the grid, data is grouped into blocks that can be dragged and edited as singular phrases of music.
+Drag phrases to move them.
 Option/Alt-drag to duplicate.
-Add Track Sequence Marker menu Time ruler markers the Command/Ctrl key to these operations to into the Instantly locate to any Fach column search menu override column snapping.
-Use the cross-hair time ruler marker.
-Memory Start represents one When you Choose what cursor for time range selections.
-Get a Pointer from here. location, or Auto Record have a lot sequence you want measure. cursor by positioning directly over the center of a Clicking selects Start location. of tracks... to work with here. block to select or drag the block as a unit. the measure for editina.
+Add the Command/Ctrl key to these operations to override column snapping.
+Use the cross-hair cursor for time range selections.
+Get a Pointer cursor by positioning directly over the center of a block to select or drag the block as a unit.